kc3-lang/kc3/README.md

 of abstractions.
 Let the data flow in the code through visual types.

+#### Macros

+C3 macros are like Common Lisp macros with Elixir pattern-matching.

+Macros are like functions but start with `macro` instead of `fn` and their arguments do not get evaluated.
+However they get pattern matched and the full power of the pattern matcher is available for arguments destructuring.
+Use a map if you want named arguments.
+Use a list if you want &rest or &body arguments.

+When evaluated, a macro call returns a tag which is in turn evaluated in the calling site lexical environment.
+This allows for DSLs and custom control structures to be defined in C3.

 #### If, then, else.

 Conditionals in C3 are like in Ruby, for example :